+- cancelling a train run on certain days,

+- adjusting arrival or departure times

+- re routing,

+- changing train parameters,

-- cancelling a train path on certain days, - amending the detail of a train path (such as arrival or departure times, routing, train parameters, times relating to border transit or interchange stations), - removing a train path where the path is no longer available.
+- adjusting times relating to border transit or interchange stations,

+- cancelling a train path where the path is no longer available.

 The need for path alteration should be reduced to a minimum.
 The IM may nevertheless vary the timetable to facilitate a restriction of use for any of the following reasons: